-By the end of Day 6 of training, participants will be able to:

-- 1. Explain the importance of feedback in the standards-based education process. - 2.
-Apply a common vocabulary to demonstrate understanding of assessment and evaluation processes. - 3.
-Describe the characteristics of exemplary feedback. - 4.
-Gain deeper Grades 3-5 content knowledge. - 5.
-Provide effective teacher commentary for student work. - 6.
-Establish procedures to develop students' metacognitive, self-evaluative skills. - 7.
-Establish protocols for examining student work collaboratively. - 8.
-Gather information and prepare for Day 7.
+David By the end of Day 6 of training, participants will be able to: Day 6 Objectives 1.
+Explain the importance of feedback in the standards-based education process.
+2. Apply a common vocabulary to demonstrate understanding of assessment and evaluation processes.
+3. Describe the characteristics of exemplary feedback.
+4. Gain deeper Grade 8 content knowledge.
+5. Provide effective teacher commentary for student work.
+6. Establish procedures to develop students' metacognitive, self-evaluative skills.
+7. Establish protocols for examining student work collaboratively.
+8. Gather information and prepare for Day 7.

-Module Sequence

-Prior Preparation-Participants

-Each participant should bring 4 copies of a student work sample and 1 copy of the assignment that generated the work sample to the Day 6 workshop; include the standard(s) being assessed via this student work sample as well as 1 copy of each of the two permission forms.

-Introduction

-- > The Research

-- > Investigation of Assessment Terminology

-- ➤ What is Exemplary Feedback?
-Activity

-- > Key Elements in a Model Learning Process

-- Characteristics of Exemplary Feedback

-Student Work and Teacher Commentary

-- > Task: Puppy on the Grow

-- Providing Teacher Commentary

-- > Oral Commentary

-- > Written Commentary

-- > Review of Student Work

-- ➤ Guidelines for Students

-- Group Practice with Commentary

-Where Do We Go from Here

-- > Redelivery Action Plan

-- > Days of Training

-- > Feedback on the GPS

-Content Facilitator's Kit contents:

-Module Materials for Day 6

-- ➤ Hard copy of the Content Facilitator's Guide (one for each leader) - ➤ Hard copy of the Participant's Guide (one per participant) - ➤ Hard copy of the Power Point Handout (one per participant) - ➤ CD containing the Content Facilitator's Guide, Participant's Guide and Power Point presentation of the Grade 8 mathematics Day 6 Module.

-Other materials needed:

-- > Flipchart paper and markers

-- > Painters' tape to post flipcharts

-- > Sticky notes in two colors

-- > Posters of sample student work for guided practice

-- Posters of protocol
+Module Prior Preparation-Participants Sequence Each participant should bring 4 copies of a student work sample and 1 copy of the assignment that generated the work sample to the Day 6 workshop; include the standard(s) being assessed via this student work sample as well as 1 copy of each of the two permission forms.
+Introduction $\blacktriangleright$ The Research Investigation of Assessment Terminology ➢ What is Exemplary Feedback?
+Activity Key Elements in a Model Learning Process Characteristics of Exemplary Feedback $\geq$ Student Work and Teacher Commentary "More Secret Codes" Unit 4 Task $\triangleright$ Providing Teacher Commentary Oral Commentary Written Commentary Review of Student Work ➢ Guidelines for Students Group Practice with Commentary Where Do We Go from Here Redelivery Action Plan Days of Training $\succ$ ➢ Feedback on the GPS Content Facilitator's Kit contents: Module Hard copy of the Content Facilitator's Guide (one for each leader) $\triangleright$ Materials for ➢ Hard copy of the Participant's Guide (one per participant) ➢ Hard copy of the Power Point Handout (one per participant) Day 6 CD containing the Content Facilitator's Guide, Participant's Guide and Power Point presentation of the Grade 8 mathematics Day 6 Module.
+Other materials needed: Flipchart paper and markers > Painters' tape to post flipcharts Sticky notes in two colors > Posters of sample student work for guided practice Posters of protocol Blank Paper Blank Paper, Grid Paper, Straightedges, Compasses, Cardboard, Protractors, Colored Pencils, Pencil Sharpeners, and any additional items that may be helpful in solving any tasks that the teachers may have brought with them.

-- > Graph Paper, Blank Paper